Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Sensor Model and Design Framework

 The sensing mechanism should prevent bending yield stress and fatigue failure.
 The maximum bending stress is:

-Where $M(x)$ is the bending moment at position $x$, $c$ is the distance from the neutral axis to the outermost fiber, and $I$ is the second moment of area.
+Where $M(x)$ is the bending moment at position $x$, and $c$ is the distance from the neutral axis to the outermost fiber.
 To avoid fatigue failure, the stress amplitude $\sigma_a = \frac{\sigma_{\text{max}} - \sigma_{\text{min}}}{2}$ should correspond to an indefinite fatigue life $N_f$ according to the material's S-N curve.